 Reason enough to look at these very small things under a very large magnifying glass.
 In the 2021 dialogue forums, we and our experts literally go into the smallest detail: We show important connections and explain how tiny organisms, particles or molecules unfold their great impact on humans and the environment every day.

-The moderator of all events is Dr. Patrick Illinger, Süddeutsche Zeitung Munich.
+The moderator of the events in January, February, March and May is Dr. Patrick Illinger, Süddeutsche Zeitung Munich.

 The Corona crisis is only the most recent example: In our globalised world, tiny pathogens can spread at breakneck speed across all continents - with fatal consequences.
 How do viruses, bacteria and parasites differ and what makes us sick in the first place when they attack us?
 How can we protect ourselves more effectively and prepare better for future pandemics?
 And what have we learned from the Corona crisis so far?
 Washing our hands is not enough!

 Prof. Melanie Brinkmann, Infection biologist at the Helmholtz Centre for Infection Research at the Technical University of Braunschweig

 Prof. Armin Nassehi, Sociologist at the Ludwig-Maximilians-University Munich